tra38/Paranoia_Super_Mission_Generator/README.md

 ## Dev Notes

 This program is my take on the famous "Mission Blender".
 There is already [an online version of the Mission Blender](http://www.highprogrammer.com/cgi-bin/mission_blender) when I started work on this project, but that project required me to "think" how to merge all the randomly-generated items together.
 What I wanted is a system that automates as much of the mission-generation process possible.
-Some human effort is still needed at the end of the day (because the goal of a tabletop RPG session is to entertain humans, not bots), but will be used more efficently - curating and refining the generating output.
+Some human effort is still needed at the end of the day (because the goal of a tabletop RPG session is to entertain humans, not bots), but will be used more efficently - curating and refining the generated output.

 The format of the generated mission is usually self-explanatory, but I like to explain two things.